 Monster Insights is helpful in that you can put the code for Google Analytics for WordPress easily onto your WordPress website without knowing any code.

-Yoast is very helpful SEO tool.
-It is great when writing your blogposts and updating your website content to be sure that you are using SEO correctly.
+Yoast is a very helpful SEO tool.
+It is great when writing your blog posts and updating your website content to be sure that you are using SEO correctly.

 This plugin reduces and resizes images to help keep your website loading quickly and not bogged down by large photos and images.

 Once you begin to build your website, I suggest doing regular backups of your website.
 I highly recommend using Manage WP to do daily backups, as you cannot depend on your host for taking backups for you.

 Even if you do not plan to use all the social media platforms right away, it’s best to at least set them up.
 This way, you can have a username and URL that is similar to your domain. –Pinterest – Facebook – Twitter– Instagram